RyanFleck/ryanfleck.ca/content/posts/CPP-Struct-Passing.md

 ---
 tags:
 date: 2019-10-11T17:54:00-04:00
-title: "Passing Structures in C++"
+title: "Passing Structs in C++"
-draft: true
 ---

-Draft preview.
-Work in progress.

 After a conversation with a friend revolving around passing structures to functions, I decided to write a short tutorial on passing structures to functions in *three different ways!* I am **not** a very experienced C++ programmer, but hopefully these examples will illustrate to a beginner the medley of ways that data can be passed into functions, and the pros & cons of each method.
+Skip to the [end](#final-final-example) if you learn better by reading code.
 We will pass the structure below by:

 1. [Value](#pass-by-value)
 2. [Pointer](#pass-by-pointer)